nuts-foundation/nuts-workshops/mini-manuals/5-authz-credentials.md

 }
 ```
 As you can see, there are quite some fields to fill out.
-The `issuer` is the DID of the custodian and the `credentialSubject.id` is the DID of the actor.
+The `issuer` is the DID of the custodian and the `credentialSubject.id` is the DID of the requester.
 The `type` must be a list of just `NutsAuthorizationCredential`.

 A bolt specifies how the `legalBase`, `purposeOfUse` and `resources` fields are filled.